Fr4nz83/PWR-plugin-kubernetes/experiments/README.md

 # Experimental evaluation pipeline

-First, ensure the binary file `simon` has been generated in the `bin` directory (see "Environment Setup" in [README](../README.md) for details).
+First, you need to ensure that the binary file `simon` has been generated in the `bin` directory.
+This requires to compile the Go code (see "How to compile the Go code" in [README](../README.md) for details).
+Secondly, make sure that the traces have been translated from CSV to YAMLs -- to this end, please refer to the [README](../data/README.md) in the `data` directory.

-Then, you can execute the steps below.
+Once these two operations are done, you are ready to prepare and execute the experimental evaluation pipeline used in our paper.

 ### 1. Generation of the scripts that execute the simulations